osudrl/cassie-trajectory-editor/WRITEUP.md

 While editing, the tool helps the user visualize changes to the initial timeline.
 After designing the gait, the user exports the reference trajectory to seed the learning process.

-See this write-up in slide show format at [bit.ly/cte-slides](https://bit.ly/cte-slides).
+See this write-up in slide show format [here](https://docs.google.com/presentation/d/1-XZgo2CTrMZGU7WgSqcN6Vu8hxZXwEL6FBmaoF5cSpE/edit?usp=sharing).

 # Research Learning